Beta-Sorted Portfolios: Conclusion

 \section{Conclusion}

 Beta-sorted portfolios are a commonly used empirical tool in asset pricing.
 In a first step, time-varying factor exposures are estimated by weighted regressions of asset returns on an observable risk factor to ascertain how returns co-move with the variable of interest.
 In a second step, individual assets are grouped into portfolios by similar factor exposures and differential returns are assessed as a function of differential exposures.
-Yet the simple and intuitively appealing algorithm belies a more complicated statistical setting involving a two-step estimation procedure where each stage involves non-parametric estimation.
+Yet the simple and intuitively appealing algorithm belies a more complicated statistical setting involving a two-step estimation procedure where each stage involves nonparametric estimation.

 We provide a comprehensive statistical framework which rationalizes this commonly-used estimator.
 Armed with this foundation we study the theoretical properties of beta-sorted portfolios linking directly to the choice of estimation window in the first step and the number of portfolios in the second step which serves as the tuning parameters for each nonparametric estimator.
 We introduce conditions that ensure consistency and asymptotic normality for a single cross-section and for the grand mean estimator.
-We also introduce new uniform inference procedures which allow for more general and varied hypothesis testing than currently available in the literature.
-However, we also discover some limitations of current practices and provide new guidance on appropriate implementation and interpretation of empirical results.
+We also introduce a new variance estimator and characterize the properties of the ubiquitous FM variance estimator.
+We provide joint inference procedures for different hypotheses of interest in financial applications including tests of the no-arbitrage assumption.
+Finally, we also discover some limitations of current practices and provide new guidance on appropriate implementation and interpretation of empirical results.